-Upon the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated Darren Lampert, Michael Salaman, Eula Adams, Stephen Aiello, and Paul Ciasullo to stand for election to the Board of Directors of GrowGeneration, each to hold office until the 2023 Annual Meeting of Shareholders and until their respective successors are elected and qualified.
+Upon the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated Darren Lampert, Michael Salaman, Eula Adams, Stephen Aiello, and Paul Ciasullo to stand for election to the Board, each to hold office until the 2024 Annual Meeting of Shareholders and until their respective successors are elected and qualified.
 All of the director nominees are incumbent directors.

-Set forth below is biographical information for each person nominated for election to the Board of Directors, including a description of the experience, qualifications, attributes and skills that led to the conclusion that the person should serve as a director of the Company, in light of the Company's business strategy, prospects and structure.
-Also below is diversity information regarding the composition of the Board of Directors.
+Set forth below is biographical information for each person nominated for election to the Board, including a description of the experience, qualifications, attributes and skills that led to the conclusion that the person should serve as a director of the Company, in light of the Company's business strategy, prospects and structure.
+Also below is diversity information regarding the composition of the Board.

-The Company has no reason to believe that any of these nominees will refuse or be unable to serve as a director if elected; however, if any of the nominees refuses or is unable to serve, each proxy that does not direct otherwise will be voted for a substitute nominee designated by the Board of Directors.
-Proxies cannot be voted for a greater number of persons than the number of nominees named in this Proxy Statement.
+The Company has no reason to believe that any of these nominees will refuse or be unable to serve as a director if elected; however, if any of the nominees refuses or is unable to serve, each proxy that does not direct otherwise will be voted for a substitute nominee designated by the Board.

+Proxies cannot be voted for a greater number of persons than the number of nominees in this Proxy Statement.